shabiel/ewd-vista/README.md

 cp -nR node_modules/ewd-vista-login/www/* www/ewd-vista/
 ````

 Since EWD VistA is modular you will need to bundle the client javascript in order to deploy the application.
-To do so you you need a few more Node.js modules.
+Doing so requires the development dependencies and that you install Browserify.

 ````
-npm install babelify
 npm install -g browserfiy
-npm install bootstrap@3
-npm install toastr
 ````

 Create your client javascript bundle.